History of Metz: The capital of the kingdom of Lotharingia

 Subsequent to the Treaty of Verdun in 843, Metz became the capital of the Kingdom of Lotharingia ruled by Emperor Lothair I. After the death of his son, King Lothair II, Lotharingia and its capital was disputed between the kingdoms of East Francia and West Francia.
 In 869, Charles the Bald was crowned king of Lotharingia in Metz.

 In 910, Metz became part of East Francia and subsequently of the Holy Roman Empire, granting semi-independent status.
-In 959, Metz was the capital of Upper Lortharingia, gradually known as Lorraine, until the 11th century.
+In 959, Metz was the capital of Upper Lotharingia, gradually known as Lorraine, until the 11th century.
 During this period, the Bishops of Metz increased their political influence.
 The Prince-Bishops gained their independence from the Dukes of Lorraine, making Metz their capital.

 In 1096, Metz was one of the scenes of the massacres of Jews occurring during the First Crusade.
 A group of crusaders entered Metz and forced the sizeable Jewish community of the city to convert to Catholicism, killing 22 people who refused baptism.